parberge/loki/docs/sources/installation/distributed-helm.md

 title: Helm
 weight: 20
 ---
-# Install Grafana Loki with Helm
+# Install Distributed Deployment of Grafana Loki with Helm

-The Helm installation runs the Grafana Loki cluster as a single binary.
+The Helm installation runs the Grafana Loki cluster as distributed microservices.

 ## Prerequisites